 When you get to the stage where you’re happy with your prototype work that’s on the branch you’ll want to look at merging the changes on the branch into the Trunk (where your stable working version of the code resides).
 Essentially you’ll want to combine both sets of code and promote your working prototype code into the main stable version of the code.

 Now we’re ready to give our code a tag.
-Essentially a more user friendly lable to a set of our files residing in the repository at a certain point in time.
+Essentially a more user-friendly label to a set of our files residing in the repository at a certain point in time.
 First then lets take a look at our local copy of the repository files and see what revision number SVN has given them.

-Find the ‘Trunk’ folder where you created your origional set of files and committed them to the repository.
+Find the ‘Trunk’ folder where you created your original set of files and committed them to the repository.
 For example…

 The dialogue box you get presented with should default to the repository you’re using (if not go to your Visual SVN server application and copy the repo url again).